-This Collaborative is a partnership effort between the Sustainable Packaging Coalition (SPC) and ChemFORWARD to address the challenges of safe and circular packaging materials and explore safer alternatives.
-This Collaborative is unique in its structure in that it will run concurrent to a pilot project in which members are invited to participate.
-The project, run by ChemFORWARD, will collect, assess, and verify member-supplied solutions for safe packaging building blocks and use the information to populate a shared registry of materials and functional additives.
+This Collaborative was a partnership effort between the Sustainable Packaging Coalition (SPC) and ChemFORWARD to address the challenges of safe and circular packaging materials and explore safer alternatives.
+This Collaborative was unique in its structure in that it ran concurrent to a pilot project in which members were invited to participate.
+The project, run by ChemFORWARD, collected, assessed, and verified member-supplied solutions for safe packaging building blocks and used the information to populate a shared registry of materials and functional additives.

 ChemFORWARD is a science-based non-profit organization that has created a globally trusted source of cost-effective chemical hazard data for safer alternatives to support a safe, circular, and equitable economy.
 ChemFORWARD will leverage its existing digital and process infrastructure and seed funding to support the collaboration.

 While the food packaging landscape is highly regulated in both the U.S. and Europe, scientists have made the case that current oversight legislation is woefully inadequate to protect human health and support circularity.
 In 2020, 33 scientists and 200+ environmental groups signed on to the “Impacts of Food Contact Chemicals on Human Health Consensus Statement “ (Muncke J, et al 2020, Environmental Health), warning that:

 - Outdated and inadequate global regulations of chemicals in food packaging pose a growing risk to human health;

 - There are critical gaps in information needed to assess risks and safeguard public health; and